jppage/code-test/README.md

 ## Log Service

 This project loads and processes a log file.
 It calculates the duration between events starting and finishing and flags an alert if a duration threshold is breached.
 This is a Spring Boot application in Java 11 which uses @EventListener to trigger the file load once the application starts.
 No input from the user is required other than passing the log file path in the startup command.
-Alternatively you can ommit this and add it to the application.properties instead.
+Alternatively you can omit this and add it to the application.properties instead.
 To run this project check it out locally and run the following (it uses a Maven wrapper so you don't need to have Maven installed)

 `./mvnw clean install`